SyncfusionExamples/WPF-Diagram-Examples/Samples/Theme/ThemeStyle/README.md

 * [MainWindow.xaml](./CS/MainWindow.xaml)

 # Theme for Diagram in WPF application
 This sample demonstrate how to apply the theme for diagramming elements.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/theme